digitalyoshixi/zettelkasten/content/Programming/Language.md

 tags:
   - programming
 ---
-This is a set of words.
+This is a set of strings/words.